-One of the primary reasons the 'chaddr' field exists is to enable BOOTP servers and relay agents to communicate directly with clients without the use of broadcasts.
-In practice, the contents of the the same way the normal ARP protocol would
+One of the primary reasons the 'chaddr' field exists is to enable BOOTP servers and relay agents to communicate directly Wimer [Page 7] with clients without the use of broadcasts.
+In practice, the contents of the 'chaddr' field is often used to create an ARPcache entry in exactly the same way the normal ARP protocol would have.

-Wimer [Page 7] have.
 Clearly, interoperability can only be achieved if a consistent interpretation of the 'chaddr' field is used.

-As a practical example, this means that the bit ordering used for the is the opposite of the bit ordering used by a BOOTP client on a DIX ethernet network.

-2.4 BOOTP Over IEEE 802.5 Token Ring Networks

-Special consideration of the client/server and client/relay agent interactions must be given to IEEE 802.5 networks because of nontransparent bridging.
+As a practical example, this means that the bit ordering used for the 'chaddr' field by a BOOTP client on an IEEE 802.5 Token Ring network is the opposite of the bit ordering used by a BOOTP client on a DIX ethernet network.
+2.4 BOOTP Over IEEE 802.5 Token Ring Networks Special consideration of the client/server and client/relay agent interactions must be given to IEEE 802.5 networks because of nontransparent bridging.
 The client SHOULD send its broadcast BOOTREQUEST with an All Routes Explorer RIF.
 This will enable servers/relay agents to cache the return route if they choose to do so.
 For those server/relay agents which cannot cache the return route (because they are stateless, for example), the BOOTREPLY message SHOULD be sent to the client's hardware address, as taken from the BOOTP message, with a Spanning Tree Rooted RIF.
 The actual bridge route will be recorded by the client and server/relay agent by normal ARP processing code.
+DISCUSSION: